Ted Field

 Frederick Woodruff "Ted" Field (born June 1, 1953) is an American media mogul, record executive, entrepreneur and film producer.

-He co-founded Interscope Records with Jimmy Iovine and founded Interscope Communications to develop and produce films in 1982, and produced his first hit, Revenge of the Nerds, the same year.
+He founded Interscope Communications to develop and produce films in 1982, and produced his first hit, Revenge of the Nerds, the same year.
+Seven years later, he co-founded Interscope Records with Jimmy Iovine in 1989.

 He is an heir of the Marshall Field family.

 Early life

-Field was born on June 1, 1953 in Chicago, Illinois, the son of Marshall Field IV, who owned the Chicago Sun-Times from 1956 to 1965, and Katherine Woodruff Fanning, who was later an editor of several newspapers.
+Field was born on June 1, 1953, in Chicago, Illinois, the son of Marshall Field IV, who owned the Chicago Sun-Times from 1956 to 1965, and Katherine Woodruff Fanning, who was later an editor of several newspapers.

 Field's parents divorced when he was young.
 Field's mother then married Larry Fanning, who became Field's stepfather.
 Field, his sisters, his mother and his stepfather moved to Anchorage, Alaska.
 Field's mother and Larry Fanning purchased the Anchorage Daily News from founder Norman C. Brown in 1967.
 Larry Fanning died in 1971: Kay Fanning continued to operate the paper until 1979 when she sold it to The McClatchy Company.
 She remained as publisher until 1983.

 Field attended Pomona College in Claremont, California, graduating in 1979.

 Career

+Interscope Racing

 Field's Interscope Racing started off entering Danny Ongais in Formula 5000 in 1975, graduating to USAC racing and the Indianapolis 500 in Parnelli chassis.
 Field also funded Ongais to make occasional Formula One outings in a Penske during the 1977 season.

-Field also backed the construction in 1980 of an Interscope chassis designed by Roman Slobodinskij for the Indianapolis 500.
+Field also backed the construction in 1980 of an Interscope chassis designed by Roman Slobodynskyj for the Indianapolis 500.
 This was intended to take a turbocharged six-cylinder Porsche engine (similar to the one Ongais and Field were using in their Porsche 935) but a dispute with USAC over turbo boost meant the program was abandoned.
 The car was eventually fitted with a conventional Ford Cosworth DFX engine and entered in the 1981 500.
 Ongais led the race but crashed and was critically injured.
 In 1982 a recovered Ongais gave the car one last start at Indy but that too ended with an accident.